 Be as observant as possible while touring and keep an eye out for things like:

-– If anything is broken (i.e. tiles, windows, washer & dryer)
+- Broken/damaged items (i.e. tiles, windows, washer & dryer)

 - Water damage